rahulgadre/rgg-backup-blogsite/projects.md

 layout: page
 ---

+### IP Address Management using phpIPAM:
+Improved the way the team was documenting IP addresses by removing the need of spreadsheets by configuring and deploying an open source IPAM tool named phpIPAM on a Linux VM.
+#### Technologies:
+CentOS Linux, VMWare, MYSQL, Ansible, System Administration

 ### Container Deployment using Docker:
 Built an environment running Docker locally and in the cloud for POC.
 Presently working on intergrating applications using Docker containers.